Memcrab/docs/ssl/ssl.md

 		[alt_names]
 		DNS.1 = *.app.dev
 		DNS.2 = *.api.dev```
-** Asteriks to accept all subdomains (that presented in 2.b.) was not tested as working version on iOS. iOS was working only with dirrect DNS records as placed at 2.a.
+* Asterisk to accept all subdomains (that presented in 2.b.) was not tested as working version on iOS. iOS was working only with dirrect DNS records as placed at 2.a.

 # Activate Certificates on OS X
 	* add `ca.crt` and `server.crt` add to keychain tool and switch it as Always trusted - works for all browsers